KrisMinchev/InformaticsJudge/README.md

 I hope I will be able to expand that project in the future by creating a Website which will allow users to upload their solutions to given problems and then compile and test the given solutions.

+The testScala.scala and testCpp.cpp files that are given are example solutions to the problem "Read an integer and return its square and cube".
+I am using them to test the judge.
+The input and output files for that problem are in the Problem1 folder.

 I will be happy to hear any sort of feedback.